Contemplative Times, Issue # 2

 Today, I am learning to love unconditionally, as I am loved by God.
 And this is the greatest blessing of all for I am now truly free to love.

+UPCOMING…We are trying a new experiment, a class offered through Meditation Chapel.
 Each class devotes the first half hour to discussing participants’ experiences with home practice.
 The second half hour focuses on research-based tools of CBT to develop awareness of thoughts and emotions.
 This is followed by a half hour of meditation.
 Participants spend the last half hour in guided discussion.
+For more information about the class and/or Sandra Miller, visit her website.
+Note: There is no cost for this class. |

 COMMUNITY – An Interconnected, Overlapping Way of Life